 - When you make a frittata or egg bake, wrap a couple small portions in foil and freeze.
 Thaw overnight, and you’ve got a portable breakfast the next day.
 (You may need to wrap in a paper towel or waxed paper if you’re literally eating on the run.)

-- Pre-portion out Granola Bites or cereal in small reusable containers that you and the kids can grab on the way out the door
+- Pre-portion out granola bars or cereal in small reusable containers that you and the kids can grab on the way out the door